Tearsheet

 AI Analysis | Feedback

-Derek Schiller, Executive Vice President, Business
+Derek Schiller Executive Vice President, Business

-Mike Plant, Executive Vice President, Development
+Mike Plant Executive Vice President, Development

-Mike Plant is the Executive Vice President, Development of Atlanta Braves Holdings, Inc..
-He also holds the title of President & CEO of Braves Development Company.
-Plant is responsible for overseeing the Braves' real estate and development holdings, which include The Battery Atlanta, its development and project management teams, design, financing, construction, and leasing activities.
-His responsibilities also extend to Braves and Battery security, life safety, parking, government relations, and working with executives on all Minor League Team operations and the Spring Training complex in North Port, Florida.
-Plant took over as president in charge of development for the Atlanta Braves in 2016.
+Mike Plant is the Executive Vice President, Development for Atlanta Braves Holdings, Inc., and also serves as President & CEO of Braves Development Company.
+He is responsible for overseeing the Braves' real estate and development holdings, including the management of The Battery Atlanta, encompassing its development, project management, design, financing, construction, and leasing activities.
+Plant also manages the Spring Training complex in North Port, Florida.
+As part of the Braves' executive leadership team, he was instrumental in the efforts to secure and plan Truist Park and the adjacent mixed-use development, The Battery Atlanta.

-DeRetta Rhodes, PhD, Executive Vice President, Chief Culture Officer
+DeRetta Rhodes, PhD Executive Vice President, Chief Culture Officer

 AI Analysis | Feedback